Born: January 5, 1919

 Al didn’t feel right about playing pro ball while others were fighting.
 He visited more than one enlistment station only to be turned away because he exceeded the military’s height limit.
 Finally, in December of 1943, he persuaded the Army to take him.

 Al wasn’t happy as an instructor and lobbied to join the fighting in Europe.
-He was commissioned as a lieutenant and sent to France.
+He was commissioned as a captain and sent to France.
 In January of 1945, his platoon was in the Vosges Mountains, on the French-German border.
 When two of his men failed to return from a scouting mission, Al went after them alone.
 He was never seen alive again.
 Al’s bullet-riddled body wasn’t found until April.
+In 1986, though long forgotten by most football fans, Al was enshrined in the College Football Hall of Fame.